 S.B.
-No. 1798 introduces new regulations concerning the resident status, tuition rates, financial support, and documentation requirements for students at public higher education institutions in Texas, particularly targeting those not lawfully present in the United States.
-The bill establishes Section 51.3526, which prohibits the awarding of financial support, such as scholarships and grants, to individuals unauthorized to be in the U.S. Institutions are required to submit compliance reports and are subject to audits by the state auditor.
-If violations occur, institutions must correct them within 180 days to avoid losing state funding.
-Additionally, Section 51.9244 mandates that institutions verify the citizenship or immigration status of applicants aged 18 and older, detailing the necessary documentation for both U.S. citizens and non-citizens.
+No. 1798 establishes new regulations concerning the resident status, tuition rates, financial support, and documentation requirements for students at public higher education institutions in Texas, particularly targeting those not lawfully present in the United States.
+The bill mandates that governing boards ensure no financial support, including scholarships and grants, is awarded to individuals unauthorized to be in the U.S. Institutions are required to verify the citizenship or immigration status of applicants aged 18 and older who have accepted admission offers, specifying the necessary documentation for both U.S. citizens and non-citizens.
+Additionally, applicants must sign a statement affirming their citizenship status under penalty of perjury.
+The bill removes previous provisions related to residency determination for certain high school graduates and clarifies the criteria for establishing residency for tuition purposes.

 Statutes affected: